bobbyc-brs/sensor_simulation/README.md

 python vehicles/vehicle_sim.py --p1 0 0 --p2 10 10 --port 9001 --name vehicle1
 ```

+When using the simulation manager, vehicle paths are automatically generated:
+- Each vehicle starts at a unique position on a circle (evenly spaced)
+- Each vehicle's destination is 'delta' degrees further around the circle from its start
+- The `--delta` argument (default: 135) controls the angular separation between start and end for each vehicle

 ### 2. Noisy Sensor
 Listen to a vehicle, add noise, rebroadcast on a new port:
 ```bash